yixiongng/my-project/README.md

 Steps to get started

-1. ng new projectname
-2. cd projectname
-3. ng g component leaflet
-4. npm install leaflet
+1. install leaflet by using the following the command npm install leaflet

+2. create a component for the project

-5. download the file from the following link and unzip it inside the directory /src/assets/leaflet: http://cdn.leafletjs.com/leaflet/v1.3.4/leaflet.zip
+3. download the file from the following link and unzip it inside the directory /src/assets/leaflet: http://cdn.leafletjs.com/leaflet/v1.3.4/leaflet.zip

-6. Include the leaflet script and CSS style to the src/angular.json file.
+4. Include the leaflet script and CSS style to the src/angular.json file.
 Here is how it looks:

 "styles": [
               "src/styles.css",